Lachlan-Mayne/english-notes/nickNotes/Chem Task.md

 - 4 mols or right 2 mols on left
 - energy intensive (costly, dangerous), not feasible on industrial level
 - 200 kPa is the most optimal for feasible use
-- Exothermic in the forward di
+- Exothermic in the forward direction
--
+- LCP: lower temp favours exothermic because

 Websites used: